doric2000/CPP_EX4_25/README.md

 ## License & Academic Integrity

 This project was developed as part of a university assignment.
-Any use of AI or external help is declared according to the academic honesty policy.

 ```